larryhastings/big/README.md

   entire file, and every substring of that string will know its line number, column number, and offset in characters from the beginning.
+* `big.lines` is now deprecated; `String` replaces it, and is a massive upgrade.  `big.lines` will move to the `deprecated` module no sooner than September 2025, and will be removed no sooner than March 2026.
 * Updated copyright notices to 2025.

 #### 0.12.8